Last updated on July 5, 2021.

 - Anthralin: it slows down skin cell growth to smoothen skin.
 However, it can cause skin irritation and staining of skin and clothing.

 - Retinoids: they are derived from vitamin A. They remove scales by slowing skin cell production.
-However, skin may become more sensitive to sunlight after use.
+However, the skin may become more sensitive to sunlight after use.